 By the time we staggered to the little concert venue, we were all in a fairly barbaric state of insobriety.
-We may have slightly exceeded our three drink limit.
+Four, as it seems, was not right out.

 Maybe not.
 The larger issue could be I’m too dense to get my arms around most things avant-garde.

 Well, not everything.
 Books, I can handle.
 I read Kafka’s “The Trial” and found myself seriously relating to Joseph K. I don’t know if Jean-Paul Sartre qualifies but I used to read his books and quite liked them.
 Hell, I acted in “No Exit.”
 William Burroughs, Ginsberg, TS Elliott and all the others Bob Dylan talked about.
 I enjoyed Anaïs Nin so that’s got to count for something.

 When it comes to avant-garde “experiences,” not so much.
 Electric body paint.
 Jeroen mumbled something about electric body paint.
 I guess if your body is covered in paint that actually conducts electricity then you will be in for an avant-garde experience.
 As experiences go, it might have its merits.
 Depends on the voltage, probably.
 And, where you paint yourself.
 And, how many coats.
 If you’re obliging the woman in your life and you’re out of emotion lotion then you could trot out some electric body paint and see how that works out for her.
 She might find the experience rather rewarding.
 Depending on the voltage.
 And, the number of coats.